SaaSySecurity/SaaSySecurity.github.io/about.md

 permalink: /about/
 ---

-I am the SaaSiest security magician of them all wielding not but a keyboard.
-Hopefully you enjoy your stay, that's what life is all about after all.
+I am The Maddest Hatter of them all wielding not but a keyboard as I hack through the technical trees.
+Do enjoy your stay, that's what life is all about after all.

 ### More Information